ABOUT DR. SULLIVAN

 Court Roles and Consultation

-• Dr. Sullivan serves in numerous court appointed roles – custody evaluator, mediator, special master, and coparent counselor in courts across California.
+• Dr. Sullivan has served in numerous court appointed roles custody evaluator, mediator, special master, and coparent counselor in courts across California.

-• He also provides expert testimony in custody situations in jurisdictions across the country.
+• He has also provided expert testimony in custody situations in jurisdictions across the country.

 • He does trainings and presentations internationally on topics related to high conflict coparenting.